 Use: Telephone exchange, server center

 The New York Telephone Company Building was one of the first completed projects in the 130-acre White Plains Urban Renewal Area.
 A telephone building previously occupied the site, and the company announced plans in 1968 to renovate and expand the structure, citing anticipated growth from the urban renewal area as the “chief reason for the necessary expansion.”
 (The Reporter Dispatch, 1968, p1).
 Because of the building’s structural integrity, it was saved from demolition, but the “bulky ugliness” of the building led New York Telephone to an “imaginative design [that] turned this clumsy monster into a modern functional sculpture.
 In this special instance, the architectural challenge was mainly aesthetic.”
 (Club Dial, 1974, p.17) The new building added more stories to the present structure, tripling its floor space from 113,00 square-feet to 343,000.
 A new facade was also added, radically altering it from its original appearance.
 Working with the Urban Renewal Agency, Spring Street, which previously intersected the site was closed and incorporated into the superblock for use as a public plaza.
 Telephone companies constructed many of these functional but overbearing structures in cities across the country.
 Like the Long Lines Building at 33 Thomas Street in Manhattan, the thick, bulky exterior was designed with function over aesthetic.
 Inside, the building houses switches and equipment, “the most complex and sophisticated electronic equipment now available for rapid and efficient telephone service” as described by company officials.
 (The Reporter Dispatch, 1968, p15) New York Telephone Company’s architect Haines Lundberg Waehler designed a heavy concrete and granite box of a building.
 It features two very distinct striated concrete facades, which extend outward from the core at street level before rising straight up.
-The widows are deep and recessed, sometimes covered by angled concrete louvers.
+The windows are deep and recessed, sometimes covered by angled concrete louvers.
 The north and south faces of the building are windowless and sheathed in flat granite panels.
 The building shares the block with a glass postmodern office building, separated by a public green space in the middle of the block.

-The building was described by Paul Goldberger for the New York Times as overbearing while also being the most ambitious, “aggressively sculptural and altogether unwelcoming.”
-(New York Times, 1983) Golberger was critical of White Plains' automobile-centered urban renewal development, but especially tough on the Telephone Building, stating it “may look intriguing as one passes it in a car, but that makes it like most of the new downtown White Plains, a place that if it works at all, it is from the vantage of the automobile.”
-(New York Times, 1983) However the Club Dial, a magazine published by the Woman's Club of White Plains, took a liking to the brutalist behemoth, writing it was cleverly rejuvenated and a fresh new look of a previously boring structure,
+The building was described by Paul Goldberger for the New York Times as overbearing while also being ambitious, “aggressively sculptural and altogether unwelcoming.”
+(New York Times, 1983) Goldberger was critical of White Plains' automobile-centered urban renewal development, but especially tough on the Telephone Building, stating it “may look intriguing as one passes it in a car, but that makes it like most of the new downtown White Plains, a place that if it works at all, it is from the vantage of the automobile.”
+(New York Times, 1983) However, the Club Dial, a magazine published by the Woman's Club of White Plains, took a liking to the brutalist behemoth, writing it was cleverly rejuvenated and a fresh new look of a previously boring structure,

 “Instead of a variety of different window types, the architect applied one single element, a flat, rectangular concrete slab (like a Venetian blind's blade)creating an intricate appearance by the positional and directional variations of the same element.
 The dynamic relationship of the horizontal and vertical positions interrupted by omissions at unexpected locations performs like a symphony and dispels the last trace of boredom of the original structure.”
 (Club Dial, 1974, p.17)